the-belal/Fuzzy-Deep-Learning/README.md

 " Fuzzy-Deep-Learning-for-Image-Classification" was my university last year thesis project.
-It was a joint project wherw Saikat Sharma was my partner completing this research supervised by Md.
+It was a joint project where Saikat Sharma was my partner completing this research supervised by Md.
 Mosaddik Hasan Sir (Associate Professor, Dept. of CSE, MBSTU).

 About the thesis: